Published

 • Shipped to enterprise clients without outages.

-• Left behind docs/runbooks so the next person can find the right logs and rollback fast.
+• Added docs and runbooks so teammates can find the right logs and execute rollback quickly.

 Back to Portfolio Overview